FBI searches Detroit-area home of UAW president

 FBI spokeswoman Mara Schneider confirmed the search of a home in Canton Township on Wednesday but declined further comment.
 TV stations posted photos and video of agents outside Gary Jones’ home.

 Eight people have pleaded guilty in an investigation of union officials and Fiat Chrysler executives enriching themselves with money from a job training center in Detroit.
-But the probe appeared to widen two weeks ago when a former union official was charged with accepting kickbacks from union vendors.
+The probe appeared to widen recently when a former union official was charged with accepting kickbacks from union vendors.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.